 Florida Blue volunteers generously contribute their time, talent, expertise, and resources to support worthy causes and help make a difference in their communities.
 Although the COVID-19 pandemic created challenges for in-person participation at times, our employees still made positive impacts in their communities through volunteering and giving.

-In 2022 the Employee Giving Campaign raised $1.64 million for 126 United Ways across the country.
-Employees also donated cash, school supplies, and toys valued at nearly $110,000, and a ton (2,000 pounds) of most-needed food items.
+In 2022, the Employee Giving Campaign raised $1.6 million for 126 United Ways across the country and $196,511 for the Lift program.
+Employees also support corporate-sponsored walks and runs, and school supply, hurricane relief, and toy drives valued at nearly $126,000.

 Our employees on average report 60,000 volunteer hours annually.
 They volunteer virtually and in person at their children’s schools; for walks, runs, and bike-a-thons; through team builders with their work colleagues; and at numerous health organizations.